Do I Have to Say the Words?: Composition and reception

-"Do I Have to Say the Words?" was written and produced by Bryan Adams and Robert John "Mutt" Lange, with Jim Vallance serving as a co-writer.
-The track began life as a different Adams/Vallance composition called "Rescue Me", an unreleased version of which was recorded with producer Steve Lillywhite.
+"Do I Have to Say the Words?" was written and produced by Bryan Adams and Robert John "Mutt" Lange, with Jim Vallance as a co-writer.
+The track began life in September 1987 as an Adams/Vallance composition called "Rescue Me", which was recorded in July 1988 with producer Steve Lillywhite but discarded.
 "Rescue Me" was a mid-tempo song that Jim Vallance has described as "U2 inspired".
-As part of the recording sessions for Waking Up the Neighbours, Mutt Lange radically altered the song, switching the chorus to become the verse, slowing the tempo to create a rock ballad and adding a new chorus, to create the new track "Do I Have to Say the Words?".
+During the recording sessions for Waking Up the Neighbours, Mutt Lange radically re-wrote the song, switching the chorus to become the verse, slowing the tempo to create a rock ballad and adding a new chorus, resulting in the new track "Do I Have to Say the Words?".
 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, it is written in the key of G major with a rock ballad tempo of 72 beats per minute in common time.
 The mid-tempo ballad features guitar riffs and "cushiony" synths as its instrumentation, while Adams delivers a dramatic vocal.
 In a part of the chorus, he "whines", "Do I have to tell the truth?"

 Larry Flick of Billboard magazine called it a "charming rock ballad", where Adams "returns to the pensive, romantic tone of his record-breaking hit '(Everything I Do) I Do It for You'."
 Flick noted that the singer "excels at laying agile [instrumentation] for his gravelly, dramatic vocal delivery."
 David Hiltbrand and Craig Tomashoff of People named it the best of the ballads on the album.
 James Hunter of Rolling Stone named it a moodier "eloquent mall ballad," while Jan DeKnock of Chicago Tribune noted that "he really does shine brightest on [the] beautifully bittersweet [ballad]."